raveclassic/frp-ts/readme.md

 // note that no there's no direct access to internal mutable state of our counter anymore
 ```

+## Advanced

+This section covers advanced use cases covering lenses and integration with [fp-ts](https://gcanti.github.io/fp-ts/).

 ### `Lens`

-Besides being able to hold state and notify about state changes `Atom` is capable of another cool feature - lensing.
+Lensing is a feature that allows easier read/write access to deep nested structures stored in atoms.

+Package `@frp-ts/lens` includes a `LensedAtom` interface which extends `Atom` with a `view` method.
-Although lenses are not a part of `frp-ts`, `Atom` supports them via an interface.
+Although lenses are not a part of `@frp-ts/lens`, `LensedAtom` supports them via an interface.

 So `Lens` is a combination of a getter and an immutable setter.
 Its interface is pretty simple:

 ```typescript